stueccles/analytics-elixir/README.md

 Segment.start_link("YOUR_WRITE_KEY")
 ```
 There are then two ways to call the different methods on the API.
-A basic way through `Segment.Analytics` or by passing a full Struct
+A basic way through `Segment.Analytics` functions with either the full event Struct
-with all the data for the API (allowing Context and Integrations to be set manually).
+or some helper methods (also allowing Context and Integrations to be set manually).

+This way will use the defined GenServer implementation such as `Segment.Analytics.Batcher` which will
+queue and batch events to Segment.

+The other way is to drop down lower and use `Segment.Http` `send` and `batch` directly.
+This will require first creating a `client` with `Segment.Http.client/1`/`Segment.Http.client/2`

 ### Track
 ```